isene/RTFM/README.md

 complete directories and file names and ENTER to issue the command, while Ctrl-u deletes the line.
 Issuing ENTER on a blank line has no effect.

+## Installation

+You can install RTFM by simply coloning this repo and put the file `rtfm` in your "bin" directory.
+Or you can simply run `gem install rtfm-filemanager`.

 There are two basic prerequisites needed: `x11-utils` and `xdotool`.
-On Ubuntu these would be installed via `apt-get install x11-utils xdotool`.
+On Ubuntu these would be installed via `apt install x11-utils xdotool`.

 In order to run RTFM (without generating [a bunch of warnings](https://github.com/isene/RTFM/issues/1)), you need to do a `gem